V-Shukla/Sequence/bin/Sequence/README.md

 	   6a : Need to handle multiple Deck
 Feature 7 : Test the application - create JUnits
-Feature 8 : Message for winner in a frame, message for others Feature 9 : Provide initial cards
+Feature 8 : Message for winner in a frame, message for others
+# Completed - Feature 9 : Provide initial cards - 12/30/2014
-Feature10 : Feature to pick last card from the discard set for the last player Feature11 : Integrate with Server Client
+# In Progress - Feature10 : Feature to pick last card from the discard pile for the last player
+Feature11 : Integrate with Server Client
-Feature12 : Convert Cards to String and Integer for user Experience Feature13 : Accept player names from the windows Feature14 : Make the code independent of number of players
+Feature12 : Convert Cards to String and Integer for user Experience Feature13 : Accept player names from the windows Feature14 : Make the code independent of number of players Feature15 : Manage Discarding a card
+Feature16 : Let player choose which card to discard Feature17 : check for winner after first distribution Feature18 : Accommodate Use of Jokers